IgniteUI/igniteui-docfx/en/components/stepper.md

 ### Angular Stepper Animations

-Angular Stepper Animations provide the end-users a beautiful experience of interacting with the defined steps.
+Angular Stepper Animations provide the end-users with a beautiful experience interacting with the defined steps.
 The available animation options differ depending on the orientation of the stepper.

 When the stepper is **horizontally orientated**, it is configured to use the `slide` animation by default.
 It also supports `fade` as an alternative.
 The animations are configured through the [horizontalAnimationType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#horizontalAnimationType) input.